pgoodman/cparser/README.md

 printer.
 The parser assumes that code being parsed is valid--or almost valid--GNU C99.

 This code exists as part of a much larger project.
-This code is used to generate a lot of other code based on C types.
+In that project, this code is used as part of several code generators.

 [1] Note: I tried two Python C parsers some time ago, and so recent versions of those parsers might meet my current needs.
 However, that is now beside the point